 The movie won the Academy Award for Best Foreign Language Film in 2010 and many other prizes.
 Critics praised its suspenseful plot, brilliant performances, and beautiful cinematography.

-The Secret in Their Eyes is a complex and moving film.
-It studies love, loss, and redemption themes.
+The Secret in Their Eyes is a complex, moving film about love, loss, and redemption.
 It is a must-see for fans of mystery nail-biters and Argentine cinema.

 This film will help you learn about Argentina’s history, society, and the Rioplatense dialect and nuances.
 It uses “Ojos” in various expressions.
 It suits Spanish learners at the intermediate level of proficiency.